DIY Levain Chocolate Chip Walnut Cookies

 - In a mixing bowl, whisk together all of the dry ingredients.

 - In a mixer or mixing bowl, add the brown sugar, white sugar and cold butter cubes.
-Turn the mixer on low speed at first to fold the butter into the sugar.
+Using the paddle attachment, turn the mixer on low speed at first to fold the butter into the sugar.
 Then, increase the speed gradually, until the mixture is creamy and the butter is fully folded in, without any chunks.
 Do not do this at high speed because it will melt the butter, which will cause the cookies to fall flat.
 Make sure to constantly scrape off sides of bowl and continue to mix until butter is fully combined.
 If you don't have a standing mixer, use your hands to slowly fold the butter into the sugar, pinching it until it begins to combine.
 Once the butter breaks down a bit, use a wooden spoon to fold the butter in until the mixture is creamy.

 - Add in eggs and mix at medium speed until fully combined.
 Scrape the sides of the bowl if necessary and continue until the eggs are fully incorporated.
 If not using a standing mixer, fold the eggs in with a spoon until fully combined.